 24. Go darker for drama and cosiness

-Even though you might think a boho dining room needs to be light, sunny and warm, a darker toned one can actually create a wonderful sense of intimacy and cosiness.
-In this room, darker furniture and soft furnishings are complemented by light grey paint, and the lighting has been carefully thought out to counter any dimness and to ensure even light distribution across the table.
+You might think a Boho dining room needs to be light, sunny and warm.
+But a darker toned one can actually create a wonderful sense of intimacy and cosiness.
+Complement darker furniture and soft furnishings are with light grey paint.
+And carefully think out the lighting plan to counter any dimness and to ensure even light distribution across the table.

 25. Add plenty of vintage charm

 You can, or even should, mix eras with abandon in Boho interior design.
 It might mean a contemporary industrial table, a brass chandelier with Seventies overtones, plus antique chairs.